IBM-EPBL/IBM-Project-33789-1660226812/README.md

 ### Features

-1)Track your expenses anywhere, anytime.
+1) Track your expenses anywhere, anytime.

-2)Seamlessly manage your money and budget without any financial paperwork.
+2) Seamlessly manage your money and budget without any financial paperwork.
 Just click and submit your invoices and expenditures.

-3)Access, submit, and approve invoices irrespective of time and location.
+3) Access, submit, and approve invoices irrespective of time and location.

-4)Avoid data loss by scanning your tickets and bills and saving in the app.
+4) Avoid data loss by scanning your tickets and bills and saving in the app.